How fall sales result in more money for your school

 The most important reason to host a fall fundraiser is that it positions your school for success throughout the academic year.
 With nearly all public schools facing persistent funding gaps, getting funds secured for teachers and students early in the year opens your school up to pursue educational opportunities it might otherwise miss.

 An early fundraiser helps your school plan more effectively and prioritize needs based on the money earned.
-If new books are a necessity, for example, your school can get those into the hands of students sooner, improving the quality of education and student readiness.
+If new books are necessary, for example, your school can get those into the hands of students sooner, improving the quality of education and student readiness.
 Other things, like new playground mulch, might be able to wait a little longer.

-Author Bio
+Author Bio Clay Boggess, Author

 Clay Boggess has been designing fundraising programs for schools and various nonprofit organizations throughout the US since 1999.
 He’s helped administrators, teachers, and outside support entities such as PTAs and PTOs raise millions of dollars.
 Clay is an owner and partner at Big Fundraising Ideas.